dyou-wbg/meta_processing/readme.md

 ## Current classification efficacy
 <img width="476" alt="Screenshot 2024-02-27 at 13 32 46" src="https://github.com/dyou-wbg/meta_processing/assets/159082162/ad36961c-ed7d-48a1-9bbe-2b0e7db5eb94">
+However current result includes "randome walk" and "randome effect" quite often.
+Need to delete these cases.
+Given that proportion of RCT papers are less than 1% for now, it looks like the deletion of those cases will not make a major impact to that proportion by considerable amount. aka, it will be still less than 1%

 ## Overlap check
 To check the overlap of title > Abstract > PDF download flag